-Fly On The wall is a traditional observational technique that allows a design researcher to collect data by seeing and listening.
-This method helps the researcher in secretly gaining an insight of the participant’s behavior in a certain scenario.
-It is the primary responsibility of the researcher to stay completely unnoticed during the observation so as to not bias the participant in any way.
-This method has its limitations, as it does not allow a researcher to probe or follow up with participants.
+This method has its limitations, as it does not allow the researcher to probe or follow up with participants.
 Frameworks for note taking and methods such as AEIOU can help analyze observational data.
 Unlike in the case of unfocus groups, note-taking frameworks/structures and tools are crucial to this method.
 Further, determining the right documentation tools is critical and should be dependent on the environment in which you are exploring.
 For example, hand notes may be less obvious than documenting with your cell phone.
 To validate your insights, repeat your Fly On The Wall observation again and/or use other research methods to confirm your data.

 The method places a greater level of flexibility in the hands of the participants.
 So, the design is flexible as the participants choose fit.

-The main purpose of the research is to get user insights from observations
+The main purpose of the research is to get insights about people from observations.

-With great emphasis placed at the participant’s end, the data gathered would be subjective to the participant.
+With great emphasis placed at the participant’s end, the data gather would be subjective to the participant.
 Additionally, the data gathered would be difficult to generalize for a wider audience.